canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q7/QuestionText.md

       and initializes the **size** and **materialType** attributes with the input values.

 ## Cabinet

-Your `Cabinet` class currently has a constructor, but is missing the attributes the constructor sets.
-Based on the constructor, add the **capacity** and **isFull** attributes of the appropriate type to the table class.

 The `Cabinet` class currently has the following items: